-It is control of productivity, termed "sabotage" by early twentiethcentury political economist Thorstein Veblen (1921), rather than productivity per se, that is the mechanism of accumulation.
+It is that control of productivity, termed 'sabotage' by early 20th century political economist Thorstein Veblen (1921), rather than productivity per se, that is the mechanism and object of accumulation by capitalists.
 Hence, Nitzan and Bichler's claim that capital is power.
 My argument is that capitalist control is contingent not only on the human components of productive entities but also on the things involved in the process of production.
-Things are part of the domain of evaluation and their "obedience" is quantified into financial values.
 Productivity is an emergent quality of the worker-object assemblages that comprise productive entities.
 It cannot be ontologically reduced to human and non-human component parts.
 In other words, it is irreducible.
-When the valuation process constructs a price for an assemblage of production it does so on the basis of an assemblage's overall productivity, putting most of the worker-objects involved into a "black box" (Latour 1987).
-However, when a crisis emerges, as in the case of the Deepwater Horizon disaster, the black boxes will be opened, and market participants will peer inside to evaluate particular impacts on expected profits and perceived risks.
-Both humans and non-humans will be subject to this evaluation.
+When the valuation process constructs a price it does so on the basis of an assemblage's overall productivity, putting most of the worker-objects involved into a 'black box.'
+However, when a crisis emerges, as in the case of the Deepwater Horizon disaster, market participants - and others - will open the black box and assess particular impacts on expected profits and perceived risks.
+Both humans and non-humans will be subject to this assessment.